 Years of Experience

 Respondents who have been working for five to nine years make around $55K annually on average.
 For those with one to four years of experience, median paychecks reach $46K per year.
 Overall, the greater share of Assurant, Inc. folks have 10-19 years of experience and earn an average about $69K annually.

 Certifications and Degrees

-Project Management Professionals earn around $106K per year, far more than their non-accredited counterparts.
-Certified ITIL Leaders also rank high on the pay scale, with expected average earnings of about $73K annually.
-Assurant, Inc. provides the highest financial reward to those with a Bachelor's Degree — these employees rake in approximately $60K per year.
+Being a Project Management Professional certainly has its perks — salaries approach around $106K per year and far exceed the paychecks of those without certification.
+Certified ITIL Leaders also rank high on the pay scale, with expected average earnings of $73K annually.
+It pays to have a Bachelor's Degree at Assurant, Inc. — these employees make the most at $60K per year.

 Benefits and Perks

 Paid time off is hard to come by at Assurant, Inc.; the company rewards only a third of respondents with paid vacation time and only 22 percent with sick leave.
 Almost all survey participants set aside retirement funds in an employer-sponsored 401(k).
 Nearly all employees can count on health insurance, and nearly all respondents have dental coverage as a benefit.
 A few more workplace perks are life insurance, a casual working environment, tuition reimbursement, and a stock purchase plan.